BajlandoKG/user-styles/Ensuring-proper-categorization-on-userstyles.org.md

 4. If any of the @-moz-document rules are of "url-prefix" type and apply to the entirety of the http, https, ftp, file, data, or chm:file protocols, the style is a "global" style.
 5. Otherwise, the style is a "site" style.

-To calculate the subcategory:
+Global styles do not receive a subcategory.
+For other styles, the site first tries to get an affected URL.
+The example URL is used for this, assuming it matches any of the @-moz-document rules.
+If no example URL is set, a value from the @-moz-document rules is used.

-* If the category is "site", the first @-moz-document rule's value has is stripped (e.g. "www.example.com" becomes "example") and this is the subcategory.
-IP addresses are skipped if non-IP address values are present.
+For site styles, the domain of affected URL gets stripped (e.g. a URL of http://www.example.com becomes "example") and that is the subcategory.

-* If the category is "app", the URL is checked against a map of common URL prefixes and the resulting value is the subcategory.
+For app styles, the URL is checked against a map of common URL prefixes and the resulting value is the subcategory.
 If the URL does not match any common prefixes, the subcategory is "browser".
-* Global styles do not have a subcategory.